-It was looking good…but of course it still needed some braces and character…so I took the leftover pieces that I ripped off my 2×10 legs and mitered the ends at 45 degrees off square…not parallel, and in doing that I also cut a half inch off of the pieces to make them 14 inches from long point to long point!
+It was looking good…but of course, it still needed some braces and character since it’s small it has to have character!
+So I took the leftover pieces that I ripped off my 2×10 legs and mitered the ends at 45 degrees off square…not parallel, and in doing that I also cut a half inch off of the pieces to make them 14 inches from long point to long point!

 To attach these to the bench, I chose to drill countersunk holes so I wouldn’t need to fill in pocket holes…and then there wouldn’t really be a front and back!
 I used my 1/2″ countersink drill bit for this.

 I attached them to the bench with glue and 2 inch pocket hole screws, but any two inch screw will work, I just love the rounded head of the pocket hole screws!!
-To measure where to place the mitered supports…I just measured in between my two legs, along the underside of the bench…found the exact middle…which I believe there was 23 inches in between and so I marked 12 1/2″ and then came away 1 1/2″ on each side of my mark and started the mitered supports here and angled them out towards the legs, and made sure the sides were flush.
-Then screwed them in!
-Is that confusing?
-I didn’t manage to take a picture at this point either…how does that always happen?
-Sorry again!!
+To measure where to place the mitered supports…I just measured in between my two legs, along the underside of the bench…found the exact middle…which I believe there were 23 inches in between.

-Next I just cut the two 1x2s @ 5 1/2″ to go below the side supports, I just glued and stapled them with my Ryobi Airstrike Brad Nailer…I must tell you that this is my absolute FAVORITE tool that I have!!
-It is sooo much fun to
+Next, I just cut the two 1x2s @ 5 1/2″ to go below the side supports, I just glued and stapled them with my Ryobi Airstrike Brad Nailer…I must tell you that this is my absolute FAVORITE tool that I have!!
+It is so much fun to

 play work with…and you need to RUN to Home Depot and grab one if you don’t already have one!!
 Lol!!